invpe/GridShell/Documentation/Tutorials/Task.md

 # Tasks
-For a distrigbuted computing to actually work, we need to provide it's computational power some real work to do.
+For a distributed computing to actually work, we need to provide it's computational power some real work to do.
 This work is called Tasks on the GridShell.

-Tasks are exactly what is being executed(interpreted) and computed on all GridShell nodes and are written in an [BASIC](https://en.wikipedia.org/wiki/BASIC)-like language, leveraging a great open source interpreter called [mybasic](https://github.com/paladin-t/my_basic).
+Tasks are exactly what is being executed(interpreted) on all GridShell nodes and are written in an [BASIC](https://en.wikipedia.org/wiki/BASIC)-like language, leveraging a great open source interpreter called [mybasic](https://github.com/paladin-t/my_basic).
-There is a great amount of tutorials and playgrounds for BASIC language, and since it was made to be _Begginers all purpose_ it was adopted for GridShell  to minimise the effort needed to build projects that can be run on the grid.
+There is a great amount of tutorials and playgrounds for BASIC language, and since it was made to be _Begginers all purpose_ it was adopted for GridShell  to minimise the effort needed to build projects that can be run on the network.

+Tasks mostly compute things from telemetry files, some solutions require thousands of tasks to run to compute daily values for thousand of sensors.
+We have days when we run thousand tasks per hour for air quality sensors.
+Each task calculates daily values for one sensor, since we have thousand of sensors we submit thousand of tasks at once.

-The speed of the project execution on the Grid is defined by the number of tasks, their computational complexity and available nodes online.
+The speed of the execution on the Grid is defined by the number of tasks, their computational complexity and available nodes online.
 Tasks can't run forever therefore a timeout limit is applied to task execution for every node.
 After this limit is exceeded task is considered failed and restarted.